LongyanU/SR/README.md

 Then run figure3b.m to get the HEI-SGFD seismogram.
 Then run figure3c.m to get the comparison plots.
 Then run figure3d.m to get the comparison plots.

+Then run figure5aSaltTraScheme.m to get the I-SGFD scheme seismic records, and run figure5bsaltCoeffNewScheme.m to get the HEI-SGFD scheme seismic records.
+Then run figure5c.m and figure5d.m to get the comparsion of the seismic records.